Home » Departments & Services » Food Services

 the myschoolbucks logo

-You can pay for your child’s meals from the comfort of your home using MySchoolBucks — a secure online service that lets you pre-pay for meals online using a credit card, debit card or checking account.
+You can pay for your child’s snacks, drinks, and additional items from the comfort of your home using MySchoolBucks—a secure online service that allows you to prepay for these items with a credit card, debit card, or checking account.

-MySchoolBucks allows you the convenience of adding funds to your child’s meal account, scheduling automatic payments, opting to receive an electronic “low funds” reminder message and viewing a monthly report of your child’s daily spending and purchases.
-If you do not want to pay online, you can still create an account to stay informed of what your child is choosing for lunch.
+MySchoolBucks offers the convenience of adding funds to your child’s account, scheduling automatic payments, receiving electronic “low funds” reminder notifications, and viewing a monthly report of your child’s daily spending and purchases.
+If you prefer not to pay online, you can still create an account to stay informed about what your child is choosing for lunch; school lunch meals remain free for students and will not be charged.

 USDA Nondiscrimination Statement